-All appointments must be approved in advance by HRPG, as part of the College Leadership Team meetings.
+All appointments and changes to contracts must be approved in advance by HRPG, as part of the College Leadership Team meetings.

-All contracts of service shall be concluded in accordance with the college's approved human resources practices and procedures and all offers of employment with the College shall be made in writing by the Vice Principal People, Organisational Development & Engagement.
-Budget holders shall ensure that the Head of People Services is provided promptly with all information they may require in connection with the appointment, resignation or dismissal of employees.
+All contracts of service shall be concluded in accordance with the college's approved human resources practices and procedures and all offers of employment with the College shall be made in writing by the Director of Organisational Development.
+Budget holders shall ensure that the Director of Organisational Development is provided promptly with all information they may require in connection with the appointment, resignation or dismissal of employees.